700xp/Tinkoff_python/README.md

 The project analyzes user data using various analytical methods.
 All details are described in the file with code.

-required libraries to start locally:
+Required libraries to start locally:
 Numpy, Pandas, Matplotlib.